 When my boys were younger, my approach to literature was tied to a complex pedagogy called Let’s Just Read.
 I’m sure you’ve heard of it.
 It’s where you find books you’re interested in and you read them.
 Difficult to implement.
 Took years of practice!

 But as my boys approached high school, I naturally began to feel pressure to do more than Let’s Just Read.
-Sure, it worked great for growing a love of books, but what about the new mission of preparing them for Lit 101 and 102 in college?
+Sure, it worked great for growing a love of books, but what about the new mission of preparing them for Lit 101 in college?

 I finally found Brave Writer Boomerangs.
 It had the variety I was looking for, it’s nonsectarian, and its approach to English just felt right.
 Not to mention Brave Writer encourages eating brownies in your school day.
 An English program after both my heart and my waistline.

 Even though the English curriculum stars finally aligned, I admit I still struggled my first year with how to teach efficiently with Boomerangs.
 I like knowing the Big Picture, but I also like a more detailed road map of how to get there.
 Look, I’m a solid Type A person.
 It’s how I work.